 Text Overlap

-In Figure 3 the last 3 words "Groups and Programs" of the heading "Technologists Seeking Input from Groups and Programs" overlap the following sentence.
-That sentence should read, "You are invited to share ideas and areas of interest related to the integration of technology from a group or program perspective."
+In Figure 3, the last three words "Groups and Programs" of the text heading "Technologists Seeking Input from Groups and Programs" overlaps the sentence that follows.
+That sentence should read, "You are invited to share ideas and areas of interest related to the integration of technology from a group or program."
 But the words "You are invited to share ideas" are obscured and unreadable.

 Figure 3: Overlapping text is a failure.